danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 	 - *learning_rate* = 0.1 (the significant level that the model will adjust itself)
 	 - the starting point for a model would be: $y = 0 + 1x$
 2. Calculate the predicted $\hat{y_{i}}$ by plugging observed $x_{i}$ of each data point into the model
-3. Forming the cost function:
+3. Forming the cost function (in this case we'll use :

 $$
 cost = \sum(y_{i} - \hat{y_{i}} )^2 \\